SPAAM-community/AncientMetagenomeDir/README.md

 - check if site/samples have been published before (i.e. to ensure the same names are used for any new samples)
 - making your own fork or branch of the repository
 - update the given list (e.g. in spreadsheet program, R etc.))
-  - generally you will be copying direct from publication's supplementary information
+  - generally you will be copying direct from a publication's supplementary information
   - some columns have standard pre-defined categories, check a lists's README if in doubt!
 - making a pull-request
 - receive a review to check your additions follow current conventions